yosshstd/Face2Emoji/README.md

 | LoRA | 1.3 M (1.52 %) | 1.5 GB | 16 | 9 epochs | 71.22 % | 1e-3 |
 | FT (Normal Fine-tuning) | 85.8 M (100 %) | 4 GB | 16 | 6 epochs | 71.89% | 2e-5 |

-In conclusion, the LoRA method utilizes 1/3 of the VRAM compared to the FT method.
+In summary, the LoRA method utilizes 1/3 of the VRAM compared to the FT method.
 Although it exhibits slightly lower validation accuracy, it represents a favorable trade-off between the number of parameters and validation accuracy.

 You can download the fine-tuned model (FT) [here](https://huggingface.co/yosshstd/vit-fer2013) and the LoRA adapter [here](https://huggingface.co/yosshstd/vit-lora-fer2013).